General Terms and Conditions of SEDI-ATI Fibres Optiques

 The Supplier shall not be liable for delays and other consequences due to the application of these regulations.
 Contractual deadlines are extended by the time required to obtain approvals.
 In any event, the invoice must be paid in accordance with the terms defined by these business conditions or by the special conditions.

 8 – Packaging

 Non-returnable packaging, adapted to the product, made according to the Supplier’s standard is not taken back.
 They comply with the environmental regulations applicable to the destination of the products.
 If the Customer requires specific packaging (external storage, maritime, waterproof, etc.), he must expressly request this from the Supplier before concluding the contract.
 The costs relating to the packaging mentioned in the offer are to be borne by the Customer.
-The Customer undertakes to dispose of packaging in accordance with local environmental legislation.
+The Customer undertakes to dispose of the packaging in accordance with local environmental legislation.

 9 – Prices

-Prices are established in Euros, excluding taxes and customs, transport, insurance, packaging costs, and unless explicitly agreed otherwise, at the Supplier’s disposal “ex works” or warehouses (Ex Works – ICC Incoterms in force at the time the contract is concluded).
+Prices are established in Euros, excluding taxes and customs, transport, insurance, packaging costs, and unless explicitly agreed otherwise, at the Supplier’s disposal “ex-works” or warehouses (Ex Works – ICC Incoterms in force at the time the contract is concluded).